BOARD OF DIRECTORS

 Dr Alexander von Hafften, M.D.

 Dr Lex von Hafften is a psychiatrist in Anchorage, Alaska.
 He received his MD from George Washington University School of Medicine in 1987 and completed his psychiatric training at the University of Washington School of Medicine.
-He is a Clinical Associate Professor at the University of Washington in Seattle Washington.
+He is a Clinical Associate Professor at the University of Washington in Seattle Washington and Adjunct Professor at the WWAMI School of Medical Education, University of Alaska, in Anchorage Alaska. .
 He began work with Omni Med in 2016 and has worked with government officials, academics at Makerere School of Medicine in Kampala to develop Omni Med's mental health program.
 He joined the Omni Med Board in the spring of 2022.